praveens-git-bit/Build2024-FabricDocument/exercise4.md

 ```
 ![Close the browser.](mediaNew/eventhouse2.png)

-**Note:** If you see a pop-up like the one in the screenshot below, ignore it and proceed with the next step.
+**Note:** If you see a pop-up like the one in the screenshot below, ignore it  by clicking on **get started** and proceed with the next step.

 ![Close the browser.](mediaNew/eventhouse16.png)